 Do you want more detail?

 See your practice nurse if you want further advice or help on any of the above.
-Also, there is a more detailed leaflet for each of the topics listed above.
+Also, there are more detailed leaflets on each of the topics listed above.
 There is also another separate leaflet called Preventing cardiovascular diseases, which is more detailed.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.